Master of Science in Rehabilitation Counseling,

 Career counselors help people with the process of making career decisions so that they can choose a career or an educational program.
 Career counselors work with people at various stages in their careers.
 Examples are working with students to choose a college major and identify jobs that major might qualify them for, assisting people already in the workforce to make their careers more successful and satisfying, and counseling individuals about making a career change to enter a new profession.
-Career counselors typically provide a variety of services including helping clients to evaluate their interests, skills and abilities; guiding clients through the decision making process to develop career goals; assisting clients to plan and implement a job search campaign; counseling clients on how to advance their careers and resolve problems in the workplace, and working with clients to select, gain admission to, and successfully complete educational programs to obtain the necessary degree or credentials for the client’s desired career goals.
+Career counselors typically provide a variety of services including helping clients to evaluate their interests, skills and abilities; guiding clients through the decision making process to develop career or educational goals: assisting clients to plan and implement a job search campaign, counseling clients on how to advance their careers and resolve problems in the workplace, and working with clients to select, gain admission to, and successfully complete educational programs to obtain the necessary degree or credentials for the client’s desired career goals.

 What is Rehabilitation Counseling?

-Rehabilitation Counselors are counselors who possess the specialized knowledge, skills, and attitudes needed to collaborate in a professional counseling relationship with people who have disabilities to achieve their personal, social, psychological, and career goals.
+Rehabilitation Counselors are counselors who possess the specialized knowledge, skills, and attitudes needed to collaborate in a professional counseling relationship with people who have disabilities to achieve their personal, psychological, career and social goals.
 Rehabilitation counseling is a specialization within the field of counseling that provides an effective process to assist individuals with disabilities to choose, get and keep roles they value in the community.
 Among the roles individuals are interested in attaining and maintaining are worker, student, independent community resident, and member of a social network.
 Through the counseling process, individuals are assisted in the process of finding or renewing purpose and meaning in life as they gain or regain roles they prefer and value in the community.
-Rehabilitation counselors are prepared to help people of all ages with psychiatric, physical, or developmental disabilities to assist them to discover their potential as independent, self-sufficient citizens in the community.
+Rehabilitation counselors are prepared to help people of all ages with psychiatric, physical, or developmental disabilities to discover their potential as independent, self-sufficient citizens in the community.
 Rehabilitation counselors work as advocates for their clients and also within the community to bring about change.

 What is Community Counseling?

 Community Counselors work with individuals, groups, families, and sometimes communities.
 In addition to counseling with individual clients, the Community Counselor may work toward the prevention of problems in the community, for example, by helping to assess community needs and set up prevention programs.
-They are advocates, both for their clients and for social change which helps the community as well as individuals receiving services.
+They are advocates, both for their clients and for social change which helps the community as well as the individuals receiving services.
 Community Counselors can provide a variety of services including counseling, support, evaluation, consultation, teaching and research to help people lead more productive and satisfying lives.
 Community Counselors use a combination of direct services and environmental interventions to assist clients in the community.
 They are aware of the individual’s interaction with the community environment including the person’s family and social system.
 Change may be sought in either the individual or the surrounding community, or both, in efforts to prevent and/or remediate problems.
 In addition to clients, Community Counselor often work with other professionals, community leaders, peer advocates, and others in the community who are part of the individual’s social network.

 Employment Opportunities in Counseling:

 Master’s level counselors find employment in many settings including community agencies, state and federal government agencies, the insurance industry, and private practice.
 They provide individual or group counseling and also frequently work with families of individuals seeking services.
 Counselors with a specialization in rehabilitation counseling work with individuals who may have psychiatric, physical, or developmental disabilities.
 Currently, there is high demand in New Jersey, the surrounding regions and nationally for master’s level rehabilitation counselors.
 This high demand is due to a number of factors.
-Some 20% of the American population have one or more disabilities, and 70% of people with disabilities are unemployed.
+Some 20% of Americans have one or more disabilities, and 70% of people with disabilities are unemployed.
 This creates a great demand for counselors who can help in preparing for career and other life goals.
 Additionally, many of the social and physical barriers that once restricted people with disabilities have been overcome.
 Technology has provided a wealth of new options.
 More professional services including counseling are needed so that people with disabilities can take advantage of these opportunities.